 A tag is a key-value pair that can be added to an entity.
-Tags are used to group, search, filter, and focus your data in a way that's useful for troubleshooting and understanding your environment.
-You can use tags to effectively manage and monitor your complex modern software:
+Tags help you group, search, filter, and focus your data to troubleshoot and understand your environment.
+For example, you can use tags to:

-Use tags to organize all your entities.
-Create tags for teams, roles, or regions to know who is responsible for what.
+- Identify teams, roles, or regions so you quickly know who is responsible for what.

 If you're already familiar with the NerdGraph GraphiQL explorer, see the following tutorials for sample queries: